Bugs Bunny is a global icon, uncovering the captivating history and intriguing facts surrounding the world’s most iconic rabbit.

 Studio Origin: Warner Bros.
 Animation

-Mel Blanc, the iconic voice actor, gained fame by associating with Bugs Bunny.
+Mel Blanc, the iconic voice actor, gained fame by associating with the mischievous wabbit.
 Born in San Francisco, California, on May 30, 1908, Blanc lent his voice to many other animated characters, such as Daffy Duck, Porky Pig, Tweety Bird, Sylvester the Cat, and more.

 Blanc started his career in radio, but only after joining Warner Bros. and collaborating with Tex Avery and Chuck Jones did he become the legendary voice of Bugs Bunny.
 In the 1940 short film “A Wild Hare,” Blanc first voiced Bugs, introducing the character’s iconic catchphrase, “Eh, what’s up, doc?”